 Gezellig can best be described as a state of cosiness and togetherness, a shared sense of joy of spending time together with friends, drinking at a terrace by the canal after work.
-The word can be used in a lot of contexts, so read below for our guide on this magical and specific Dutch word.
+The word can be used in a lot of contexts, so read below for our guide on this magical and very specific Dutch word.

-Back in the old days, gezel was also used to designate a ‘journeyman’, which was used in the Dutch guild system as a group that forms around a master craftsmen, which is where the word also got its connotation of ‘belonging’.
+Back in the old days, gezel was also used to designate a ‘journeyman’, which was used in the Dutch guild system as a group that forms around master craftsmen, which is where the word also got its connotation of belonging.

 What makes something gezellig?

-- Fairy lights in a room while drinking wine with your friends and listening to music on a vinyl player. (definitely gezellig)
+- Fairy lights in a room while drinking wine with your friends and listening to music on a vinyl player. (definitely gezellig 🍷)

-- Eating a brood met kaas on a rainy day (surely gezellig, but the sandwich is pretty lekker too)
+- Eating a brood met kaas on a rainy day. (surely gezellig, but the sandwich is pretty lekker too 🥪)

-- Feeling the warmth of the sun after the abyss of Dutch winter (50% gezellig, 50% the sun is always lekker)
+- Feeling the warmth of the sun after the abyss of Dutch winter (50% gezellig, 50% the sun is always lekker 🌞)

 - Discovering you have been exempt from paying taxes in the Netherlands forever through the grace of the King himself (wholesome gezellig and a lekker story to tell to your friends)

-Gezellig but not really: using it sarcastically
+Gezellig but not really: sarcastic use

 Gezellig can also be used ironically or sarcastically, such as when you say something like ‘having my train delayed all the time to work is gezellig’, or saying ‘gezellig hoor’ when you need to hear your conservative aunts defending Zwarte Piet.

-Enter ongezellig.
 If gezellig is warmth and cosiness, then ongezellig is the coldest, most desolate place, where everything and everyone is uninviting, rude, and definitely not lekker.

-Other things that are ongezellig include:
+Other ongezellig things include:

-- having to pay high taxes when you already spent your money
+- Having to pay high taxes when you already spent your money.

-- going to a busy cafe to discover there are no more charging plugs for your laptop.
+- Going to a busy cafe to discover there are no more charging plugs for your laptop.

-- having your bike pushed in a canal by the wind
+- Having your bike pushed in a canal by the wind.

-- dropping your boterham face down
+- Dropping your boterham face down.

 Feature Image: guylucis/Pixabay